boazsegev/iodine/examples/info.md

 run APP
 ```

+Run the iodine server in single process mode: `iodine -w 1` and the little timer is ticking.

 Honestly, I don't love the code I just wrote for the previous example.
-There's some coupling between the callback object and the TimerThread as well as some avoidable complexity.
+It's a little long, it's slightly iffy and we can't use iodine's cluster mode.

-For this next example, I'll author a chat room in 32 lines (including comments).
+For my next example, I'll author a chat room in 32 lines (including comments).

-I will use Iodine's pub/sub extension API to avoids the LiveList and TimerThread objects, which will make cluster mode and scaling easier.
+I will use Iodine's pub/sub extension API to avoid the LiveList module and the timer thread (I don't need a timer, so I'll skip the [`Iodine.run_every` method](https://www.rubydoc.info/github/boazsegev/iodine/master/Iodine#run_every-class_method)).

 Also, I'll limit the interaction to WebSocket clients.
 Why? to show I can.

-This will better demonstrate the power offered by the new `env['rack.upgrade']` approach.
+This will better demonstrate the power offered by the new `env['rack.upgrade']` approach and it will also work in cluster mode.

 Sadly, this means that the example won't run on Agoo for now.

 ```ruby
 # Place in config.ru